webpush-wg/webpush-vapid/draft-ietf-webpush-vapid.md

 An application server might offer falsified contact information.
 A push service operator therefore cannot use the presence of unvalidated contact information as input to any security-critical decision-making process.

+Many of the alternative solutions are vulnerable to replay attacks.
+Applying narrow limits to the period over which a replayable token can be reused limits the potential value of a stolen token to an attacker and can increase the difficulty of stealing a token.
+The token binding solution, which binds tokens to a single TLS connection can make tokens less reusable.

+# Acknowledgements

+This document would have been much worse than it currently is if not for the contributions of Benjamin Bangert, Chris Karlof, Costin Manolache, and others.